viktochi/AI-ML-Labs-Code/README.md

 # AI-ML-Labs-Code
-DataScience Related Code and Labs by Victor Okoro
+DataScience Related Code and Labs by Victor Inya Okoro